putuwistika/Cold_Pool_Hires_GUI/README.md

 ## Introduction

-Welcome to the Cold Pool Hires GUI Interactive Model developed by Mahasiswa Mateorologi Skala Meso 2023/2024.
-This model provides a user-friendly graphical interface for exploring and understanding cold pool phenomena in meteorology.
+Welcome to the Cold Pool Hires GUI Interactive Model developed by Mesoscale Meteorology Student class 2023/2024.
+This model provides a user-friendly graphical interface for exploring and understanding cold pool phenomenon in mesoscale meteorology.

 ## Features